Chippers Leap: History

-I heard him scream out, and I looked back, but did notice him; but perceiving a number of the natives gaining ground upon me, I turned short round the shoulder of the same hill, and ran off at my utmost speed [...].

-Chipper ran for approximately 4 mi before eventually reaching Governor James Stirling's house at Woodbridge.

 In the early 1930s the Main Roads Board planned a realignment of the York Road that ultimately resulted in the construction of the present Great Eastern Highway.
 The original plans had the road passing through Chippers Leap.
 After representations by the Western Australian Historical Society, the plans were changed to allow the road to pass close by the rock, thus not only preserving the rock but also increasing its visual effect and exposure.
 The road itself was not constructed until the 1960s.